Pierre Robert (radio personality): Career

-He was also known to play all 18 minutes of Arlo Guthrie's "Alice's Restaurant" multiple times during his annual Thanksgiving broadcast.
+Robert regularly aired the full 18-minute version of Arlo Guthrie's "Alice's Restaurant" during his annual Thanksgiving broadcast.

-Robert admitted that he did not follow Philadelphia sports, which was unusual in the sports-obsessed city.
-He typically referred to all Philadelphia sports teams as "The Boys in Blue" regardless of the actual team colors.
-As a running joke, he was known to say the phrase "Sports Up!", mostly during his overlap towards the end of the Preston and Steve show in the morning.
+He stated that he did not closely follow Philadelphia sports teams, despite the city’s strong sports culture.
+As part of an on-air running joke, he referred to all Philadelphia teams as "The Boys in Blue", regardless of their actual team colors, and frequently used the phrase "Sports Up!", most often during his overlap with the Preston and Steve show in the morning.

 In January 2024, Robert signed a multi-year contract extension with WMMR.

 Death

-Robert was found dead at his home in Gladwyne, Pennsylvania on October 29, 2025 at the age of 70.
+Robert was found dead at his home in Gladwyne, Pennsylvania, on October 29, 2025, at the age of 70.